jschhie/Airline-Reservation-System/README.md

 ## Project Overview
 This program simulates an airline reservation system.
-Its functionalities are as follows: Handling reservations as part of program initialization; adding new passengers while detecting duplicate requests; and maintaining seating capacities across multiple flight instances.
+Its capabilities are as follows: Handling reservations as part of program initialization; adding new passengers while detecting duplicate requests; and maintaining seating capacities across multiple flight instances.

 ## Table of Contents